 One of the best ways to make your existing home larger and more user-friendly is by adding an extension.
-Maybe you own an older home that was built with lots of walls that make it appear smaller or you only have one bathroom or need more bedrooms.
+Maybe you own an older home that was built with lots of walls that make it appear smaller or you only have one bathroom (and want to make it bigger) or need more bedrooms.
 Some people have a hard time imagining what a home could look like with an addition, while others have big objectives that might not be practical.
 Finding the best house extension ideas is a great way to brainstorm what to do with your home.

 For homes that have plenty of space but just aren't arranged well, reconfiguring is an excellent option.
 Removing doors, hallways, or non-loadbearing walls can open up rooms, allow in more light, and give more access to a beautiful view.
 Kitchens are often built with separating walls that take away from the openness of the area.
 Closed floor plans were once very popular as heating issues required separate rooms.